ZenulAbidin/ZGLshapes/README.md

 Currently these classes depend on Qt5, and there are only 2D shapes for now.

 This code is **experimental**.
 It may not compile.
 There is **no** stable API, the APIs are subject to change without warning.
+This decision might change in the future.

 ## Building

 You need Boost >= 1.59, because `BOOST_TEST` macro is used in this project which was introduced in that version.
+For now, you also need Qt5.

 Create a new build directory with `mkdir build; cd build` Then run `cmake ..; make; cmake --install .`.
 This will install to /usr/local by default.
 To change the installation prefix use `cmake --install . --prefix /desired/prefix`.

+By default, all of the tests are built along with the library.
+If you don't want to build tests, pass `-DNO_TESTS=true` to CMake.
+To build only specific test suites, pass `-DALL_TESTS=false -DTEST_testdirname=true -DTEST_testdirname2=true (etc.)` to CMake, where `testdirname` is the name of the directory under `tests/` in uppercase containing tests that you want to build.

 **Attention**: `make install` does not install the files correctly at this time.

 ## Testing

-Run `bash -c "run-tests.sh --log_level=all"` in the generated build directory to run the tests.
-Arguments passed to this script will be passed to all of the Boost.Test modules.
+Run `tests/run-tests` in the generated build directory to run the tests.
+The source file for this test wrapper `tests/run-tests.cpp` contains a variable with the arguments that will be passed to all Boost.Test modules.